Gary A. Braunbeck

-Gary A. Braunbeck (born 1 July 1960) is an American science fiction, fantasy, mystery and horror author.
+Gary A. Braunbeck (born July 1, 1960) is an American science fiction, fantasy, mystery and horror author.

 Biography

 Braunbeck was born in Newark, Ohio (the city that serves as the model for the fictitious Cedar Hill in many of his stories).
 He writes in a number of different genres, but principally horror.
-His work has received several awards, including the Horror Writers Association Bram Stoker Award for Superior Achievement in Best Short Fiction in 2003 and 2005 for "Duty" and "We Now Pause for Station Identification", respectively.
-In 2007, he won two Bram Stoker Awards, for Long Fiction with "Afterward, There Will Be a Hallway", and for Anthology with Five Strokes to Midnight (edited with Hank Schwaeble).
-He also won their 2006 award for Best Fiction Collection with his anthology Destinations Unknown, published by Cemetery Dance Publications, and their 2010 award for nonfiction with To Each Their Darkness, published by Apex Publications.
-He won the 2013 Bram Stoker Award for Long Fiction with "The Great Pity."
-His novella "Kiss of the Mudman" received the International Horror Guild Award for Long Fiction in 2006.

 Nearly 200 of his short stories have appeared in various publications such as The Magazine of Fantasy & Science Fiction, Cemetery Dance, Sword of Ice and Other Tales of Valdemar, and The Year's Best Fantasy and Horror.
 Some of his most popular stories are mysteries that have appeared in the Cat Crimes anthology series.
 In 2007 his story "Rami Temporales" was adapted by Stranger Things into a short film entitled "One of Those Faces" starring Toby Turner.

 Braunbeck also taught creative writing at Seton Hill University, Pennsylvania, in theirlow-residency Master of Fine Arts degree program in Writing Popular Fiction.

 He has also served as co-editor for the fifth installment of the Masques horror-anthology series created by Jerry Williamson, Masques V. For a time he was also a regular contributor to Everything2 and served briefly as a content editor there.

-In 2005-2006, Braunbeck served a term as President of the Horror Writers Association.
-He is married to Lucy A. Snyder, a science fiction/fantasy writer, and they reside together in Columbus, Ohio.
+In 2005–2006, Braunbeck served a term as President of the Horror Writers Association.
+He was married to Lucy A. Snyder (divorced 2023), a science fiction/fantasy writer.
 He dubbed the Dreadtime Stories series April Fool.

 Awards

+His work has received several awards, including the Horror Writers Association Bram Stoker Award for Superior Achievement in Best Short Fiction in 2003 and 2005 for "Duty" and "We Now Pause for Station Identification".

+His novella "Kiss of the Mudman" received the International Horror Guild Award for Long Fiction in 2006.
+That same year, he won a Bram Stoker Award for Best Fiction Collection with his anthology Destinations Unknown, published by Cemetery Dance Publications.

+In 2007, he won two Bram Stoker Awards, for Long Fiction with "Afterward, There Will Be a Hallway", and for Anthology with Five Strokes to Midnight (edited with Hank Schwaeble).
+In 2010 he won their award for nonfiction with To Each Their Darkness, published by Apex Publications.
+He won the 2013 Bram Stoker Award for Long Fiction with "The Great Pity."